AmingAndrei/violence.website/content/species/mosaics/mosaics.md

 [[index|...]]/[[species]]/mosaics.md

-The _Mimisis_ class, commonly referred to as "Mosaics", comprises all species of Voxel-based colonial entities within the _Nullikaryota_ domain of the OTHERWHERE, composed entirely out of Voxels.
+The _Mimisis_ class, commonly referred to as "Mosaics", comprises all species of Voxel-based colonial entities within the _Allokaryota_ domain of the OTHERWHERE, composed entirely out of Voxels.

 Taxonomic Characteristics